nouman717/portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      I’m a .NET developer, solution architect, consultant, and a few other impressive roles that highlight my passion for building innovative, scalable applications.
     subtitle: >-
       Senior .NET Developer with over 6.5 years of experience in the software development industry.
 I have gained substantial expertise in C#, .NET,